akemalkim/portfolio/README.md

   - Assisted in analyzing ceilometer lidar data in Antarctica, contributing to ongoing climate science research projects.
   - Developed Python scripts for processing tasks and visualizing large datasets.
   - Calibrated long-term data sets for accuracy.
+  - This collaboration resulted in a peer-reviewed publication, in which I am listed as a co-author.
+The paper can be found [here](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024JD041754).

 - **Undergraduate Research** at [University of Canterbury] (2024)
   - Conducted research in atmospheric physics, focusing on the analysis of lidar and radar data to study cloud formation and snowfall in Antarctica as part of my honours year research.